rhinterberger/api_skeleton/src/modules/README.md

 API Path
 =
-Modules are connected to the path defined in [module].path.
-All Modulepaths reside under /module/ route.
+Modules are connected to the path defined in modules.json All Modulepaths reside under /module/ route.